Maureen Keleher: Death and legacy

-After living with Alzheimer's disease for nearly six years, Sister Keleher died on Thanksgiving morning, 1995, at home at Saint Francis Convent in Manoa.
+After living with Alzheimer's disease for nearly six years, Keleher died on Thanksgiving morning, 1995, at home at Saint Francis Convent in Manoa.

-Widely recognized for her leadership in the hospice movement in Hawaii, following her death, Sister Maureen Keleher was also remembered as a "visionary" who had pushed for St. Francis Medical Center to open a new campus in West Oahu.
-Other healthcare leaders such as Eugene Tiwanak, an advocate of affordable long-term care for the elderly, said that he was inspired by Sister Keleher as a mentor and by her philosophy that "patients heal quicker and get better the closer they are to their home environments."
+Widely recognized for her leadership in the hospice movement in Hawaii, following her death, Keleher was also remembered as a "visionary" who had pushed for St. Francis Medical Center to open a new campus in West Oahu.
+Other healthcare leaders such as Eugene Tiwanak, an advocate of affordable long-term care for the elderly, said that he was inspired by Keleher as a mentor and by her philosophy that "patients heal quicker and get better the closer they are to their home environments."